 Many of the same principles that are applied to Digital Media should also be applied to printed and digitally distributed documents.
 Keep in mind that print media is at a disadvantage because it cannot utilize the digital accessibility tools that many impaired people have come to rely on.
 This guide focuses on digital documents that are made accessible online or can be distributed digitally by other means.

-Digital documents should be equally accessible for a phone, tablet, or desktop computer.
+Digital documents should be equally accessible and of equal quality for a phone, tablet, or desktop computer.

 To ensure consistency, a single version of the media should be able to respond or adapt to any device size.

-While developing your document, check it on multiple device sizes right on your laptop or desktop using the Responsive Design Checker
+While developing your document, check it on multiple device sizes, including:

 Note: over half of all page views on the internet are from mobile devices.

 Both Google Docs and MS Word docs can be opened and viewed on all devices when opened from Google Drive.
 They respond to various screen sizes by word wrapping the text and scaling the images If you are using other software or on-line storage, be sure to check readability and formatting on all of the devices listed in this section.

 Use fonts that are compatible with both Windows, MAC, iOS, and Chrome.
 These include: